Hakama: Men's hakama

-While hakama used to be a required part of menswear, nowadays typical Japanese men usually wear hakama only on extremely formal occasions and at tea ceremonies, weddings, and funerals.
+While hakama was once a required part of menswear, contemporary Japanese men typically wear hakama only on extremely formal occasions and at tea ceremonies, weddings, and funerals.
 Hakama are also regularly worn by practitioners of a variety of martial arts, such as kendo, iaido, taidō, aikido, jōdō, ryū-te, and kyūdō.
-Sumo wrestlers, who do not wear hakama in the context of their sport, are, however, required to wear traditional Japanese dress whenever they appear in public.
+Sumo wrestlers, who do not wear hakama in the context of their art-form, are, however, required to wear traditional Japanese dress whenever they appear in public.
 As hakama are one of the most important parts of traditional male formal dress, sumo wrestlers are often seen wearing hakama when attending appropriately formal functions.

-In addition to martial artists, hakama are also part of the everyday wear of Shinto kannushi, priests who maintain and perform services at shrines.
+In addition to martial artists, hakama are part of the everyday attire of priests who maintain and perform services at shrines.

 A recent trend among young Japanese men is to wear the hakama as casual day wear with a T-shirt.

-Hakama are worn with any type of kimono except yukata (light cotton summer kimono generally worn for relaxing, for sleeping or at festivals or summer outings).
+Hakama are worn with any kimono except yukata (a light cotton summer kimono generally worn for relaxing, for sleeping, or at festivals or summer outings).
 While glossy black-and-white striped sendaihira hakama are usually worn with formal kimono, stripes in colours other than black, grey and white are worn with less formal wear.
 Solid and graduated (ombré) colours are also common.
 For casual wear, men sometimes wear haori nagashi (kimono with just a haori and no hakama) or kinagashi (kimono alone, as for yukata).